realabdulkhaliq/Google-IT-Automation-with-Python/Introduction-to-Git-and-GitHub/README.md

 Build your Career Identity: Your career identity is the unique value you bring to the workforce.
 [Watch this video](https://www.youtube.com/watch?v=_xbT4qMrot4)
 to learn about the key components of career identity and write your own career identity statement.
 Discovering and defining your own career identity makes you better equipped to choose a career path that aligns with your strengths, values, and goals and is more effective in your chosen profession.

+Coursera learner support: Use the
+Learner Help Center
+to find information on specific technical issues.
+These include error messages, difficulty submitting assignments, or problems with video playback.
+If you can’t find an answer in the documentation, you can also report your problem to the Coursera support team by clicking on the Contact Us! link available at the bottom of help center articles.

+Qwiklabs support: Please use the
+Qwiklabs support request
+form to report any issues with accessing or using Qwiklabs.
+A member of the Qwiklabs team will work with you to help resolve the problem.

+Course content issues: You can also flag problems in course materials by rating them.
+When you rate course materials, the instructor will see your ratings and feedback; other learners won’t.
+To rate course materials:

+Open the course material you want to rate.
+You can only rate videos, readings, and quizzes.

+If the content was interesting or helped you learn, click the thumbs-up icon.

+If the content was unhelpful or confusing, click the thumbs-down icon.